-Days Before Election, Tech CEOs Defend Themselves From GOP Claims Of Censorship
+Days Before Election, Tech CEOs Defend Themselves From GOP Accusations Of Censorship

-Days Before Election, Tech CEOs Defend Themselves From GOP Claims Of Censorship
+Days Before Election, Tech CEOs Defend Themselves From GOP Accusations Of Censorship

 The CEOs of some of the biggest tech platforms defended the way they handle online speech to an audience of skeptical senators, many of whom seemed more interested in scoring political points than engaging with thorny debate over content moderation policies and algorithms.